Applezang1/BBB_Project/Deep Learning Information/Deep Learning Notes/loss_functions.md

 ### Binary Classification
 **<ins>Binary Classification</ins>**: an output of one of two discrete values (0, 1)

-Parametric Distribution: Choose the Bernoulli distribution as the parametric distribution for the model, which outputs the probability that an output value is 1 and has a domain input of {0, 1}
+<ins>Parametric Distribution</ins>: Choose the Bernoulli distribution as the parametric distribution for the model, which outputs the probability that an output value is 1 and has a domain input of {0, 1}

-Input Function: Because the Bernoulli distribution only takes input values on the domain {0, 1}, use the logistic sigmoid function to guarantee that the input value is between 0 and 1
+<ins>Input Function</ins>: Because the Bernoulli distribution only takes input values on the domain {0, 1}, use the logistic sigmoid function to guarantee that the input value is between 0 and 1

 Compute the negative log-likelihood using the Bernoulli distribution, which takes inputs that are passed through the logistic sigmoid function.
 The resulting loss function is called the binary cross-entropy loss function.

-Multiclass Classification
+### Multiclass Classification
-Multiclass Classification: assigning an input value to one of many (2+) values (example: predicting which number is drawn)
+**<ins>Multiclass Classification</ins>**: assigning an input value to one of many (2+) values (example: predicting which number is drawn)

-Parametric Distribution: Choose the categorical distribution, which is defined on all real output values with each parameter determining the probability of each output value
+<ins>Parametric Distribution</ins>: Choose the categorical distribution, which is defined on all real output values with each parameter determining the probability of each output value

-Output Function: Pass the output of the categorical distribution function through the softmax function, which turns the raw outputs into probabilities of a certain output value.
+<ins>Output Function</ins>: Pass the output of the categorical distribution function through the softmax function, which turns the raw outputs into probabilities of a certain output value.

 Compute the negative log-likelihood using the categorical distribution and the softmax function to express the resulting loss function.
 The resulting loss function is called the multiclass cross-entropy loss.

-Multiple Outputs
+## Multiple Outputs
 For a model with multiple outputs (melting + boiling point), we must assume that each of these outputs are independent of each other

 Therefore, we can predict the probability of both of those outputs by multiplying the probability for each of the outputs (this will become the likelihood equation).
 We can then compute a negative log probability and minimize it to find the loss function.

 In addition, cross-entropy loss can also be used to obtain the format of the negative log-likelihood criterion.

-Cross-Entropy Loss
+### Cross-Entropy Loss
-Cross Entropy Loss: finding the parameters that most minimize the loss function (the difference between the predicted output and the actual output)
+**<ins>Cross Entropy Loss</ins>**: finding the parameters that most minimize the loss function (the difference between the predicted output and the actual output)

 The difference between the predicted output and the actual output can be computed using the Kullback-Leibler (KL) divergence.

 We can then minimize the Kullback-Leibler (KL) divergence and simplify to get the formula for the negative log-likelihood criterion.